CiscoSecurity/tg-00-integration-workflows/docs/source/tg/submit.rst

 Second:

 Query the Rate Limit using `/api/v3/users/:login/rate-limit <https://panacea.threatgrid.com/mask/api-doc/api/v3/users/:login/rate-limit>`_.
 This will return the rate limit for the user and organization.
+If the value of ``.data.user.submissions-available`` is ``NULL`` it means there is no limit set for the user and the value of organization limit ``.data.organization.submissions-available`` will apply.

 .. http:example::